collectionspace/Tools/qa-webapp-tests/README.md

 4) Fork and clone the Tools repository to your local directory

+5) Initialize the environment variables
+* In Tools/qa-webapp-tests/config/sample_environments.yml:
+	- Set 'login' and 'password' to your user credentials but omitting the @xxx.xxx for 'login' (e.g. if the login is sample@cspace.berkeley.edu, set 'login': sample)
+	- Set the 'server' variable to "" for prod or "-dev" for dev

-5) Run the tests
+6) Run the tests

-* Add the login credentials (e.g. reader or admin; omitting the @xxx) to Tools/qa-webapp-tests/config/environments.yml
-* From the qa-webapp-tests directory, run
+From the qa-webapp-tests directory, run

 ```ruby
 cucumber features/[featurename].feature